 2. Department chairs shall assign peer evaluator(s) to review faculty members.

 3. Prior to the peer evaluation, the evaluator(s) shall notify the faculty member of the materials that will be required for the evaluation.
 It is the responsibility of the faculty member to provide the materials to the evaluator.
 The materials shall include those designated on the peer evaluation form.

+4. When classroom visits (including assessments of online and hybrid courses) are utilized as part of the evaluation of a faculty

+unit employee, the individual faculty unit employee being evaluated shall be provided a notice of at least five (5) days that a classroom visit, online observation, and/or review of online content is to take place.
+There shall be consultation between the faculty member being evaluated and the individual who visits his/her class(es) regarding the classes to be visited and the scheduling of such visits.
+(CBA, Article 15.14)

-4. Evaluators shall not interview students before, during or after the peer evaluation.
+5. Evaluators shall not interview students before, during or after the peer evaluation.